technofocus-pte/mscpltsecdepth/Labs/Lab 05/Lab 5 - Activating Security for Copilot using Azure subscription and analyzing the alerts generated in Microsoft Purview_2.1.md

 **Objectives**

-- To set up Microsoft Copilot for Security capacity in Azure portal.
+- To set up Microsoft Security Copilot capacity in Azure portal.

 - To change the SCU units.

 - To analyze the Custom DLP Policy Alert using Microsoft Copilot for Security

-**Task 1: Setting up Microsoft Copilot for Security capacity in Azure portal**
+**Task 1: Setting up Microsoft Security Copilot capacity in Azure portal**

-1. In the Microsoft Azure portal search bar, type **Microsoft Copilot for Security compute capacity** and then click on it.
+1. In the Microsoft Azure portal search bar, type +++**Microsoft Copilot for Security compute capacity**+++ and then click on it.

 ![](./media/image1.png)

-2. In **Microsoft Copilot for Security compute capacity** window, click on **+ Create.**
+2. In **Microsoft Security Copilot compute capacity** window, click on **+ Create.**

 ![A screenshot of a computer Description automatically